The Toyota Corolla celebrates 15 straight years as the world’s best-seller.

 The Ram Pickup is the biggest gainer in the Top 10: +17.6%.

 Although the RAV4 has managed a stunning progression this year, it is not the biggest gainer in the Top 10: this title goes to the Ram Pickup (+17.6%) shifting from #15 in 2018 directly to #8 worldwide this year, thanks to the success of its new generation.
 North America accounts for 98.8% of Ram Pickup’s worldwide sales.
 Check out our 2014 US Coast to Coast adventure with a Ram 1500 here and our 2015 US North to South voyage in a Ram 2500 here.
-The Nissan Sylphy (-8.6%) and VW Polo (-14.1%) complete the Top 10, while further down the Top 20, the most spectacular progression is delivered by the Chevrolet Onix (+40%) eclipsing the half-million mark thanks to Brazil which represents 68% of it global volume.
-Notice the VW Golf, comfortable leader in Europe, dropping out of the global Top 10 and the Toyota Hilux (-6.6%), #1 in 36 countries this year, dropping out of the Top 20, the VW T-Roc (+73.6%) breaking into the Top 50, and the Mercedes A-Class (+68.7%) and BMW X3 (+55.9%) also very strong.
+The Nissan Sylphy (-8.6%) and VW Polo (-14.1%) complete the Top 10, while further down the Top 20, the most spectacular progression is delivered by the Chevrolet Onix (+41.2%) eclipsing the half-million mark thanks to Brazil which represents two-thirds of its global volume.
+Notice the VW Golf (-12.4%), comfortable leader in Europe, dropping out of the global Top 10, the Toyota Hilux (3.5%), #1 in 36 countries this year, stuck at a lukewarm #20, the VW T-Roc (+73.6%) breaking into the Top 50, and the Mercedes A-Class (+68.7%) and BMW X3 (+55.9%) also very strong.

 The VW T-Cross is by far the most successful launch of 2019.

-Here is a sneak peek at what BSCB Members have access to below the Paywall:
+Here is a sneak peek at what BSCB Platinum Members have access to below the Paywall: